 If you’re not sure what to expect from someone who identifies as Quiet, or if you yourself are Quiet, then this post is for you!

-We’ll discuss the basics of the Quiet personality, including common characteristics and how they interact.
+We’ll discuss the basics of this personality, including common characteristics and how they interact.

 What is a Quiet Personality Type?